-- Maintenance of traditional forms of farming that are also important in terms of the landscape; - > sustaining the favourable environmental impacts arising from the low level of use of plant protection materials; - > contribution to the preservation and enhancement of biodiversity.
+- Maintenance of traditional forms of farming that are also important in terms of the landscape; - ▶ sustaining the favourable environmental impacts arising from the low level of use of plant protection materials; - contribution to the preservation and enhancement of biodiversity.

-- > the smallest eligible monocrop parcel is 0.3 ha, - > the smallest eligible plantation area is 0.5 ha; - > support applications may be submitted existing, non-yielding and yielding plantations; - > at least in 30 tree/ha and maximum 80 tree/ha fruit tree density is necessary. - ➤ eligible fruit species: apple, pear, quince, naseberry, plum, cherry, sour cherry, apricot, peach, walnut, hazelnut, almond in homogenious and mixed stocks.
+- \blacktriangleright the smallest eligible monocrop parcel is 0.3 ha, - \blacktriangleright the smallest eligible plantation area is 0.5 ha; - support applications may be submitted existing, non-yielding and yielding plantations; - ▶ at least in 30 tree/ha and maximum 80 tree/ha fruit tree density is necessary . - eligible fruit species: apple, pear, quince, naseberry, plum, cherry, sour cherry, apricot, peach, walnut, hazelnut, almond in homogenious and mixed stocks.

-Scheme provisions Baseline Environmental impact Payment calculation element based on soil samples collected in the year prior to or in the first year of the scheme, as well as in the Simplified soil analysis once in every Contribute to the + fifth year of the scheme an extended soil 5 years reduction of physical examination must be carried out in accredited soil degradation of soils + laboratories; Nutrient management plan is not Recovering nutrient

-➤ based on the results of the soil tests, a nutrient management plan has to be prepared and applied annually; prepared deficit, avoid soil degradation + only organic manure and compost are allowed for Licensed fertilizers are allowed to Reduce environmental nutrient supply of trees; use pressure + ➤ no sewage sludge or compost containing sewage These substances are not used in Reduce environmental sludge may be applied in the plantations; permanent crops pressure the ground of the plantations should be covered • with grass, once a year such grass may be utilized Reduce environmental + by means of cutting and /or grazing, such cutting Interrows are not grassed so not pressure or grazing should be scheduled after 15 June, hay managed Personal should be removed; managea Reduce environmental + at least 3 nest boxes/ha should be placed and pressure • maintained in the plantations.
-Nest boxes are not settled pressure for plant protection interventions, only pesticides Nest boxes are not settled Improve hiediversity 1 1 D (C (' ' 1' 1 1 Improve biodiversity allowed in organic farming can be used Pest forecasting is not applied status/reduce ➤ for fruit trees, after foliage-shaping pruning only Licensed pesticides are allowed to environmental pressure spacing pruning may be performed (except for used peach) Maintain low intensity Productive pruning is allowed production/ reduce environmental pressure preservation and development of wetland habitats;
+Scheme provisions Baseline Regulation of baseline Environmental impact Payment calculation element based on soil samples collected in the year prior to or in the first year of the scheme, as well as in the fifth year of the scheme an extended soil examination must be carried out in accredited soil laboratories; Simplified soil analysis once in every 5 years Contribute to the reduction of physical degradation of soils + based on the results of the soil tests, a nutrient management plan has to be prepared and applied annually; Nutrient management plan is not prepared Recovering nutrient deficit, avoid soil degradation + only organic manure and compost are allowed for nutrient supply of trees; Licensed fertilizers are allowed to use MARD Regulation 37/2006.
+(V. 18.)
+Reduce environmental pressure + no sewage sludge or compost containing sewage sludge may be applied in the plantations These substances are not used in permanent crops Reduce environmental pressure - the ground of the plantations should be covered with grass, once a year such grass may be utilized by means of cutting and /or grazing, such cutting or grazing should be scheduled after 15 June, hay should be removed; Interrows are not grassed so not managed Reduce environmental pressure + at least 3 nest boxes/ha should be placed and maintained in the plantations; Nest boxes are not settled Improve biodiversity status/reduce environmental pressure + for plant protection interventions, only pesticides allowed in organic farming can be used; Licensed pesticides are allowed to used reduce environmental pressure + for fruit trees, after foliage-shaping pruning only spacing pruning may be performed (except for peach).
+Productive pruning is allowed Maintain low intensity production/ reduce environmental pressure